-LatinoJustice PRLDEF protected your right to vote during this year’s elections.
+LatinoJustice PRLDEF protected your right to vote during 2008 and 2010 elections and we're ready to do it again.
 Our attorneys and staff responded to Spanish-language voter concerns from across the East Coast at a national call center, and were on the ground in several counties ensuring that Latino voters received the access and assistance that they are guaranteed by law.

 An unprecedented number of civil and human rights groups have joined LatinoJustice PRLDEF in petitioning Senate Judiciary Committee to launch an investigation into hate groups and hate crimes in the United States.

 Asian American and Latino Workers Sue Korean Restaurant for Labor Violations and Get Temporary Restraining Order Blocking Boss from Retaliating

 Florida's Orange County’s new Commission redistricting map is discriminatory and violates the civil rights of Latinos by diluting their voting strength, according to a lawsuit filed by several Orange County residents.